GoppeltM/WorkItOut-game/docs/meta.md

 If everyone has at least two goals, there are multiple optimums, which you may switch, depending on the current situation.
 ## Keep secret?
-Should the players know which roles they get before they are hired?
-Should roles be made public?
+Should the players know which goals they get before they are hired?
+Should goals be made public?
 For the game, it probably creates more suspense if it is up to the players to decide what they reveal.
 If they don't know before hiring, they can't be forced into telling.
+## Responsibility
+In reality, decisions may have longterm effects that are only visible after the decision maker has left the project.
+But for educational reasons, feedback about your actions should be as imminent as possible.
+This also allows other players to react on your behaviour.

 # Costs (time)